19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-37% of the employee’s ordinary wages for the month subject to a maximum of $1,850; and
+26% of the employee’s ordinary wages for the month subject to a maximum of $1,560; and

 An amount equal to the sum of —

 (a)

-20% of the employee’s ordinary wages for the month subject to a maximum of $1,000; and

-An amount equal to the sum of —

-(a)

-35% of the employee’s ordinary wages for the month subject to a maximum of $1,750; and

-An amount equal to the sum of —

-(a)

-19% of the employee’s ordinary wages for the month subject to a maximum of $950; and

-An amount equal to the sum of —

-(a)

-25% of the employee’s ordinary wages for the month subject to a maximum of $1,250; and

-An amount equal to the sum of —

-(a)

-13% of the employee’s ordinary wages for the month subject to a maximum of $650; and
+13% of the employee’s ordinary wages for the month subject to a maximum of $780; and

 (b)

-37% of the Relevant Additional Wages.
+26% of the Relevant Additional Wages.

 (b)

-20% of the Relevant Additional Wages.

-(b)

-35% of the Relevant Additional Wages.

-(b)

-19% of the Relevant Additional Wages.

-(b)

-25% of the Relevant Additional Wages.

-(b)

 13% of the Relevant Additional Wages.

-(b) where the employee is above 60 years of age:
+(c) where the employee is above 60 but not more than 65 years of age:

-Above 60 but not more than
-65 years of age

-Above 65 years of age
+First column

+Second column

+Third column

 Total amount of the employee’s wages for the calendar month